 How does the unit for patients with respiratory infecious diseases at Mäntymäki health care station work?

-You need to book an appointment by calling the coronavirus helpline, tel. +358 2 266 2714 (Monday to Friday from 8 am to 3 pm and on weekends from 9 am to 11 am).
-Only patients with respiratory symptoms are examined and treated at this unit and their need for hospital care is assessed.
+You need to book an appointment by calling the coronavirus helpline, tel. +358 2 266 2714 (Monday to Friday from 8 am to 3 pm).
+Patients with respiratory symptoms are examined and treated at this unit and their need for hospital care is assessed.

 Are instructions related to coronavirus distributed in the port of Turku and at the airport?

 Throughout spring, Turku collaborated with the airport and port to restrain the coronavirus epidemic.
 Information on coronavirus has been distributed in the terminals of Viking Line and Tallink&Silja in the port as well as at Turku Airport.
-In August-September, the City of Turku and the Hospital District of Southwest Finland tested passengers arriving on flights from Skopje and Gdansk.
 All passengers were given instructions and an opportunity to get tested.